The Guide Dog Breeding Program was first established in 2011 to assist with the growing demand for Guide Dogs.

 Our state-of-the-art facility features seven indoor 'whelping' areas each of which contains comfortable bedding for mums to have their pups.
 The building is air-conditioned and has under-floor heating, as well as two covered outdoor areas where the mums and their pups can socialise and run free.

-Join our Puppy Pals Program and you can help ensure that each of the Guide Dog puppies born through the Breeding Centre will get the best chance to make it to graduation.
+Join our Puppy Sponsor Program and you can help ensure that each of the Guide Dog puppies born through the Breeding Centre will get the best chance to make it to graduation.